iamrealvinnu/grms-gdi/Requirements/GRMS Sprint 2 CRM Module and Lead Management.md

-# Sprint2 Planning for CRM Module and Lead Management
+# Sprint2 Planning for Planning for Enhanced User Management and Campaign Capabilities

 ## Sprint Duration:
 2 weeks